tesserae/apitess/mkdocs-site/docs/endpoints/features.md

 ## GET

-Requesting GET at `/features/` provides a JSON object containing list of features.
+Requesting GET at `/features/` provides a JSON object containing a list of features.
 How this list of features was created is dependent on the URL query fields used.

 By default, a GET at `/features/` returns a JSON object containing an empty list.